BodgeDook/C_Project-Shooter/README.md

 # C_Project-Shooter
 First university project on C with my teammate.
 The Game Shooter with labirinths and view from above.

-The pre-alha-version of the First Level is nearly done.
-Yeah, it takes a lot of memory power to print and check for all of the pixels on the picture to make the character to move or not.
-But the main thing here consists in working of the program which makes us feel happy at all!
-(26.05.2024)
+The alpha-version of the gameplay is done.
+All the shooting bugs, as I think, were fixed.
+The collision with the walls and "the flying function" were added and checked.
+Now there'll be the enemy shooting part.
+(27/05/2024)